spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 Lists
 ~~~~~

-For lists, the main Variable Explorer displays a preview of the first ten values.
+For lists, the main Variable Explorer pane displays a preview of the first ten values.
 To see them all, double click the list to open a viewer that will display the index, type, size and value of each element of the list.
-Just like dictionaries, you can double-click values to edit them.
+Just like dictionaries, you can double-click values to edit them, and use the toolbar to insert, duplicate or delete them, along with options to resize and open in the object explorer.

 .. image:: /images/variable_explorer/variable-explorer-list.png
    :width: 500